 Give Cannabis a Second Chance

-Unless it’s a moral issue, a common reason why people may not smoke weed is that they had a bad experience with it early on.
-Maybe they didn’t like how much it made them cough.
+Unless it's a moral issue, a common reason why people may not smoke weed is that they had a bad experience with it early on.
+Maybe they didn't like how much it made them cough.
 Maybe they ate that second brownie before the first one kicked in (and we all know how that goes.)
-If this is the case with your partner, ask them why they don’t enjoy pot and gently suggest that they try it again.
-There are plenty of ways to enjoy cannabis and finding out what they didn’t like about it the first time makes it easier to suggest alternatives.
-If they don’t like inhaling weed or want to keep their lungs pristine, sharing a low dose of edibles or tincture is always an option.
+If this is the case with your partner, ask them why they don't enjoy pot and gently ask if they might be open to trying it again.
+There are plenty of ways to enjoy cannabis and finding out what they didn't like about it the first time makes it easier to suggest alternatives.
+If they don't like inhaling weed or want to keep their lungs pristine, sharing a low dose of edibles or tincture is always an option.
 If they overindulged and had a bad time, start out small and see where it takes them.
-If they’re worried about anxiety or paranoia, a high-CBD product might help them relax and enjoy the experience more.
+If they're worried about anxiety or paranoia, a high-CBD product might help them relax and enjoy the experience more.

 Out of Sight, Out of Mind

 If your partner has come to terms with your need for weed but still doesn't like being around it, sometimes a "See No Evil, Hear No Evil, Speak No Evil" approach can work best.
 There's nothing wrong with heading outside for a "walk," going to the garage to put on some "music," or just finding a well-ventilated room for some "quiet time."
 There are countless people who peacefully enjoy a hobby their hubbies have no interest in without it causing a rift in the relationship.